apivideo/api.video-php-client/README.md

 ## Authentication

 Some endpoints don't require authentication.
-These one can be called with a Client instantiated with a `null` API token:
+These one can be called with a Client instantiated with a `null` API key:

 ```php
 <?php